East Anglia tour

 Night 3: Sandcliff Guest House

 distance 103 km; climb 650 m

 Today we strike inland for the most relaxing pedalling imaginable on mile after mile of quiet lanes across the sprawling Norfolk Broads National Park, known for its intricate waterways, exotic wildlife & picturesque landscapes.
 Originally excavated in medieval times to provide peat for fuel, the diggings flooded to create the beautiful waterways that we see today, providing sanctuary to a huge variety of rare wildlife, including several unique to the area such as Britain’s largest butterfly, the Swallowtail, and the Norfolk Hawker dragonfly.
 We pause at Horning (43 km) and Reedham (67 km) to take short ferry crossings, both making ideal coffee or lunch stops.
 Our fabulous overnight stop is back on the coast at Southwold where you will be ready for a pint of ale at the bar of our hotel, owned and operated by the Adnams brewery just up the road.

 distance 132 km; climb 1,000 m

 Our longest day at around 80 miles, we'll be recommending an early start!
-You'll leave the coast behind you to head south-west across Suffolk and North Essex, stopping we suggest at Framlingham for coffee, Claydon for lunch and Sudbury for tea.
+You'll leave the coast behind you for a final time to head south-west across Suffolk and North Essex, stopping we suggest at Framlingham for coffee, Claydon for lunch and Sudbury for tea.
 At around 80 km into the route there's another bonus climb opportunity up Watson's Hill (4% average, 11% max) for riders looking to add about 6 km and 40 m to their route and tick off another climb from the app.